pirsch-analytics/docs/docs/api-sdks/api.md

 ### Updating an Access Link

 This endpoint updates an existing access link.
+You can leave the `valid_until` date empty if you don't want the link to expire.

 `PUT /api/v1/domain/link`